rockito10/rockito10/README.md

 I'm a junior developer from Argentina.
 Interested in technology, games, and in learning more in the programming space.
+Currently, I'm studying at [Universidad Nacional de Quilmes](http://www.unq.edu.ar/).

 <section>